 CCK is secreted by cells in the when stomach content is released.
 One of its functions is to regulate gastric emptying.
 In older people receptors are more sensitive, and gastric emptying is delayed.
 This increases satiety as CCK also seems to have a direct feedback to the satiety center in the hypothalamus.
 CCK also stimulates the gall bladder to contract and release bile into the duodenum which assists in fat digestion.

-GLP-1 is involved in blood glucose regulation and insulin secretion as we have discussed.
+GLP-1 is involved in blood glucose regulation and insulin secretion as we have discussed(chapter 2).
 GLP-1 is secreted by the intestine in reaction to the presence of carbohydrates and stimulate the secretion of insulin before glucose is absorbed into the blood stream.
 GLP-1 also feeds back to the stomach and the hypothalamus regulating gastric emptying and signaling satiety.
 During advanced aging, high fat meals stimulate an increased secretion of GLP-1 which increases satiety.

 Chronic inflammation of the stomach lining, common in elderly people, and reduced stomach acidity can make digestion of certain nutrients, such as vitamin B12, more difficult.
 Medications can also affect the pH of stomach acid.
 One of the purposes of the hydrochloric acid is to reduce pathogens in the food.
 Less stomach acid means a higher risk for foodborne illnesses.